tperol/ConvNetQuake/README.md

 --save_mseed True --plot True
 ```

-In this case the tfrecords of the name of the .mseed processed are created in the output directory.
-Pass `—save_mseed` to create a directory with the windows events created saved in .mseed format.
-Pass `—plot` to plot the events in .png.
+This create tfrecords containing all the event windows.
+Pass `—-save_mseed` to save the windows in .mseed.
+Pass `—-plot` to save the events in .png.

-One can do **data augmentation** of the windows of events created.
-Once tfrecords of labeled event are created, load them with the `data_augmentation.py` script and add Gaussian noise or stretch or shift the signal and generate a new tfrecords from it.
-To do this, run:
+`data_augmentation.py` adds Gaussian noise and stretch or shift the signal to generate new tfrecords.

 ```shell
 ./bin/preprocess/data_augmentation.py --tfrecords data/agu/detection/train/positive \